-There are two fundamental program participation requirements for all researchers who use vertebrate animals, whether they are captive or in field work settings:
+The Guide (PDF) stipulates that there are two fundamental program participation requirements for all researchers who use live vertebrate animals, whether they are captive or in field work settings:

-- Does my work include trapping or netting of any wild vertebrate animals, including mammals, birds, fish, reptiles and amphibians?
+- Does my work include trapping or netting of any wild vertebrate animals, including mammals, birds, fish, reptiles or amphibians?

 - Does my work involve my handling of the animals, whether in captivity or in field settings?